Glossary

 Account (contract)

-A record in a distributed database that includes a balance, code, and data.
+A record in a distributed database that includes the balance, code, and data.

 Ack